yuulive/asdfsdfdfg/design/test_plan.md

 #### roots

-Calculation of the roots with iterative method.
+Calculation of the real and complex roots of a polynomial of any degree, both with the method of eigenvalues and the iterative method.
+The null roots shall be removed from the calculation.

 ### Module polynomial_matrix